 Virgilia has barely 26 lines, in the whole play, none of which are particularly poignant or important.
-This title and her own words combined mark her a passive character, waiting for the action of others to determine her fate, ruled by her voluble mother-in-law, and cloistering herself inside wait for her husband.
-(It is the mother-in-law, Volumnia, who lives up to her name with some of the most rhetorically powerful speeches in the play.)
+Her title and her words combined mark her as a passive character, waiting for the action of others to determine her fate, apparently ruled by her voluble mother-in-law, and cloistering herself inside to await her husband.
+(While her mother-in-law, Volumnia, lives up to her name with some of the most rhetorically powerful speeches in the play.)

-Shakespeare’s actions often occur in the spoken words and language: actions are told through mediation, interior action revealed through monologues or dialogues, and particularly as Shakespeare included very few stage directions.
-A character with few lines often fades into the background.
+Shakespeare’s actions most often occur through the spoken narrative and language of his plays: actions are recounted by messengers and mediated through rhetoric, and interior action revealed through monologues or dialogues.
+The power of speech is particularly highlighted in Shakespeare by the dearth of stage directions.
+(But the ones he does have are either direct or narratively expansive.
+Exit pursued by a bear.) character with few lines often fades into the background.

 Yet in this production, Virgilia’s silence is not taken to be complete inaction.
-When she introduced, her mother-in-law and various friends are trying the convince her to leave off worrying and weeping over the absence of her husband.
-Her continued weeping often cements the image of her as a weak-willed, but discounts one revealing fact: Virgilia is the only character in the play who can hear the rhetoric of persuasion unmoved.
+When she first appears, her mother-in-law and various friends are trying the convince her to leave off worrying and weeping over the absence of her husband.
+Her continued weeping often cements her image as weak-willed, but that discounts one revealing fact: Virgilia is the only character in the play who hears the rhetoric of persuasion unmoved.
 While the rest of the cast fall prey to various arguments, it is only Virgilia who remains steadfast in her convictions and in her silence.

 She might be silent in part because it is impossible to speak when Volumnia holds forth.
-But in a play with increasing tension between honest speech and “fair words”, it is notable that Virgilia repeatedly chooses to hold her silence.
+But in a play with increasing tension between honest speech and “fair words”, it is notable that Virgilia repeatedly ignores that dichotomy and chooses to hold her silence.
 Volumnia, the passionate orator, urges Coriolanus to,

 ” . . . speak To the people; not by your own instruction,